-Summary the Timeshare, Holiday Products, Resale and Exchange Contracts Regulations 2010 (the ‘Timeshare Regulations’) came into force on 23 February 2011 and apply across the UK.
-The Regulations transpose into UK law EU Directive 2008/122/EC on the “protection of consumers in respect of certain aspects of timeshare, long-term holiday product, resale and exchange contracts.”
+The Timeshare, Holiday Products, Resale and Exchange Contracts Regulations 2010 (the ‘Timeshare Regulations’) came into force on 23 February 2011 and apply across the UK.
+The Regulations transpose into UK law EU Directive 2008/122/EC on the “protection of consumers in respect of certain aspects of timeshare, long-term holiday products, resale and exchange contracts.”
 The ultimate aim of the Regulations is to enhance consumer confidence in the UK timeshare industry and eliminate the operations of rogue traders.

 In brief, the Timeshare Regulations apply to the sale and marketing of the following types of contract:

 a timeshare contract – a contract of a duration of more than one year;

 a long-term holiday product (LTHP) contract – a contract of a duration of more than one year;

 a resale contract – a contract under which a trader, for consideration, assists a consumer to sell or buy a timeshare or a LTHP; and

 an exchange contract – a contract under which a consumer, for consideration, joins an exchange system which allows that consumer access to overnight accommodation or other services, in exchange for granting to other persons temporary access to the benefits of the rights deriving from that consumer’s timeshare contract.

 The Regulations replace entirely the old regime in the UK by repealing the Timeshare Act 1992 and revoking the Timeshare Regulations 1997.